telmopanacas/OnTrack-API/README.md

 # Change Log
-Instruições para o formato d
+Instruições para o formato do Change Log

 `Added` for new features.